Security-Onion-Solutions/securityonion-docs/opnsense.rst

 4. Click **Save**.

-OPNSense will now automatically download and reload the rules every 15 minutes.
+OPNsense will now automatically download and reload the rules every 15 minutes.

 .. note::

-   You can only enable and disable rules in Detections.
+   When OPNsense downloads rules from Security Onion, it can only enable and disable rules.
 Threshold settings are ignored.

 Enable NetFlow
 --------------

-To collect network flow data similar to Zeek's connection logs, configure NetFlow on OPNSense to send data to your grid.
+To collect network flow data similar to Zeek's connection logs, configure NetFlow on OPNsense to send data to your grid.

 **Steps:**

 1. **Prepare Your Grid to Receive NetFlow Data:**

-   - Refer to the :ref:`detections` to set up your grid for receiving NetFlow data.
+   - Refer to the :ref:`netflow` section to set up your grid for receiving NetFlow data.

-2. **Configure NetFlow on OPNSense:**
+2. **Configure NetFlow on OPNsense:**

-   - Navigate to **Reporting** → **NetFlow** in the OPNSense GUI.
+   - Navigate to **Reporting** → **NetFlow** in the OPNsense GUI.
    - Under **Capture**, select the internal interfaces you wish to monitor.
    - Also, select your **WAN** interface to monitor external traffic.
    - Under **Destinations**, add a new destination: